sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 ## The `dzil release` Command

-You didn't issue this command in the first tutorial but this is the command that will "box" and "ship" your finished distribution to whatever destination you want to deliver it to.
+You didn't issue this command in the previous chapter of our tutorial but this is the command that will "box" and "ship" your finished distribution to whatever destination you want to deliver it to.
 Common destinations include a remote git repository and CPAN.
 As you'll see, you can customize this process just like you can the `build` process.
 And similar to the `build` process, the `release` process relies on a series of discrete plugins to get your product out the door.
 This command will be covered much later in the tutorial.

 ## The `dzil test` Command

-This is another command we didn't cover in the first tutorial but as you might guess, it's used to run the tests on your module.
+This is another command we didn't cover in the first chapter but as you might guess, it's used to run the tests on your module.
 This command will come in handy as as you develop your module to see if it passes the tests.
 We will discuss this command as well as automated testing in future tutorials.

 ## The `dzil install` Command

-As you saw in the previous tutorial, you can use this command to install our distribution on to our local machine to make it available to our other modules.
+As you already saw, you use this command to install a distribution to your local machine.
+Once installed, other modules on your system can easily load it with a `use` statement.

 ## The `dzil clean` Command